montanafowler/website/_pages/about.md

 #### artist statement

-Through her style of unblended mark-making, Montana creates acrylic, mixed-media paintings depicting landscapes of belonging.
-A member of both artist and software developer communities, Montana is curious about why we place limitations on ourselves to belong.
+Through my style of unblended mark-making, I create acrylic, mixed-media paintings depicting landscapes of belonging.
+Aa a member of both artist and software developer communities, I am curious about why we place limitations on ourselves to belong.

-In her pieces, Montana visually investigates a tension between loose, chaotic imperfection and a cohesive composition.
-In recent work, she discovered how to achieve this with fewer layers, finding that leaving exposed canvas with the first fluid layers adds a stillness to her pieces.
+In my pieces, I visually investigates a tension between loose, chaotic imperfection and a cohesive composition.
+In recent work, I've discovered how to achieve this with fewer layers, finding that leaving exposed canvas with the first fluid layers adds a stillness.

-After two years of exclusively exploring abstraction, in 2023, Montana is adding figures into her work to find out how a subject would interact with her landscapes of belonging.
-She is actively experimenting on how to bring in her charcoal sketches from life drawing sessions into her colorful, chaotic landscapes.
+After years of exclusively exploring abstraction (and being in the closet) in 2023, I began adding figures into my work to find out how a subject would interact with my landscapes of belonging.
+I am exploring how to bring charcoal sketches from life drawing sessions into my colorful, chaotic landscapes with collage and linework.

 When we find somewhere we belong, we can be vulnerable, loose and unfinished while also being bold, cohesive and strong.
-In her visual investigation into the limitations we place on ourselves, Montana believes that we discover a real sense of belonging when we don’t listen to any rules at all.
+In my visual investigation into the limitations we place on ourselves, I believe  we discover a real sense of belonging when we don’t listen to any rules at all.

 #### bio
-Montana has been painting seriously for six years.
+Montana has been painting seriously for seven years.
 She grew up in the Santa Cruz Mountains in California, USA.
 She then attended [Brown University](https://www.brown.edu) in Providence, RI, USA.
 There she double majored in computer science and visual art.

 At Brown, Montana fell in love with painting while studying under <a href="https://wendyedwardspainting.com">Wendy Edwards</a>, <a href="https://jerrymischak.com">Jerry Mischak</a>, and <a href="https://www.ayanaevans.com">Ayana Evans</a>.
 Her first exhibition was at Casa de Porras in Granada, Spain when she studied abroad and took a course with Spanish artist, <a href="https://www.instagram.com/telasanimadasdealhambra/">Alhambra García Caballero</a> in 2018.
 She has also enjoyed learning from Santa Cruz artist, <a href="https://www.carrieclayden.com">Carrie Clayden</a>.